itisjoe/swiftgo/ch1/control_flow.md

 } else {
     print ("Number is smaller than 20 or equal to 20 .")
 }
-// 印出 Number is smaller than 20 or equal to 20 .
+// 印出：Number is smaller than 20 or equal to 20 .

 ```